Guarantees that Help Banks Write More Small Business Loans

 BDC Capital is now the Administrator of the new Rhode Island Capital Access Program (RICAP).
 Rhode Island has become the 27th state to adopt this valuable credit enhancement program.

-RICAP offers increased incentives to Lender for borrowers that are located in Hope Communities and for women, minorities, disabled, and veteran owned businesses.
+RICAP offers increased incentives to Lenders for borrowers that are located in Hope Communities and for women, minorities, disabled, and veteran owned businesses.
 Loans up to $750,000 are acceptable with no minimum.

 For more information, please click here.